monojit18/ContainerApps/README.md

     - Choose *Stateful* workflow in the process and name accordingly - viz. *httperesflow*

-    - This generateds all necessary files and sub-folders within the current folder
+    - This generates all necessary files and sub-folders within the current folder

       - A folder named *httpresflow* is also added which contains the workflow.json file

       - This describes the Logic App Actions/triggers

       - This example uses a Http Request/Response type Logic App for simplicity

       - The Logic App would accept a Post body as below and would return back the same as response